Creative Youth Collective

 revision

-Students gain confidence in their creative instincts while learning how to carry a project from initial idea to finished work.
+Students gain confidence in trusting their creative instincts while learning to carry a project from initial idea to finished work.

 Studio I participants work toward publication and share their work with a wider audience.